 If you’re not using Salesforce CRM, the best Entry Source is likely to be a Data Extension or API Event, depending on your SFMC set up and the amount of technical support you have to hand.

 Using Data Extensions is a big topic in itself, so I won’t delve into that territory in this post.

-However, you can find some information here or, if you’re already pulling your hair out trying to make Data Extensions work for you, feel free to contact us and we can put you in touch with our expert partners.
+However, you can find some information here or, if you’re already pulling your hair out trying to make Data Extensions work for you, feel free to contact us.

 As well as setting your Entry Source, you can use Filter Criteria to control exactly who enters your Journeys.

 How to build a Journey in Journey Builder

 The actual process of setting up a Journey is extremely user-friendly.

 You have the option to use a Journey Template created for you in Salesforce Marketing Cloud, or to start from scratch and build your own.

 If you’re starting from scratch, here’s a very basic guide to building your first Journey: